-This sentence is rather vague, which you don't expect from a mathematically sound definition.
-In the following paragraphs, we will try to get an intuition for the basic rules sets must follow and some important properties they have.
+With that out of the way, in the following paragraphs, we will try to get an intuition for the basic rules sets must follow and some important properties they have.

 You can imagine a set like a box.
-This box typically has a name consisting of a capital letter (which we already saw in Cantor's definition).
+This box typically has a name consisting of a capital letter, which we already saw in Cantor's definition.
 You can put anything you like into the box.
 For describing its contents, we typically use curly braces and then simply list all the objects in the box: Let's say you have a box B and put in a shirt, a pen, and a coin.
 In short, this would be